Henry Gates (MP): Life

+Rising of the North

+Gates was Captain of Scarborough Castle and Vice-Admiral of Yorkshire.
+As a response to the Rising of the North in 1569, Gates commissioned a ship, the Ellinor of Saltash, to patrol the coast.
+With Thomas Gargrave, Humphrey Barwick, and Marmaduke Constable, leading around 600 troops, he took Hartlepool from the rebel leader Christopher Neville.

-Gates went to Scotland with William Drury and met Regent Moray in the Great Hall of Stirling Castle on 19 January 1570, and they had a discussion in his bedchamber after dinner.
+Gates went to Scotland with William Drury, instructed to request the rendition of the rebel Earl of Northumberland and other fugitives.
+They met Regent Moray in the Great Hall of Stirling Castle on 19 January 1570, and had a discussion in his bedchamber after dinner.
+Ralph Sadler paid Gates £50 for the expenses of this journey.
 Moray was assassinated three days later in Linlithgow.

+Death

 Gates died on 7 April 1589.
-He married twice, first to Lucy, the daughter of Charles Knyvet, with whom he had 4 sons and 4 daughters; and second Katherine, the daughter of Watkin Vaughan of Bredwardine, Herefordshire and the widow of James Boyle of Hereford.
+He married twice, first to Lucy, the daughter of Charles Knyvett, of Hamerton, with whom he had 4 sons and 4 daughters; and second Katherine, the daughter of Watkin Vaughan of Bredwardine, Herefordshire and the widow of James Boyle of Hereford.
 His son Edward also became an MP.